Priya1950/Word-Count-in-Captivate/README.md

 # Word-Count-in-Captivate
 This script will help in number of words in Adobe Captivate text entry box

+a.
 Where to use this script?
 Insert this Javascript in button.

+b.
 How to use?

-Create four variables:
+Create five variables:
 1. text
 2. content
 3. numWords
 4. texts1
+5. wordcount

+c.
+Assign tect entry box with the variable name wordcount